tekrei/ARQ-ACO/README.md

 For more information and to download the article please use this DOI: [10.1016/j.is.2015.01.013](http://dx.doi.org/10.1016/j.is.2015.01.013).

 Please cite the article if you use the source code.

+Please see the LICENSE file for information about licensing.